Roadtrip to the South of Dominican Republic

 Once we arrived we decided to go for dinner at their friend’s restaurant called, La Casa 14.

-OMG, this place is so charming and the food is so delicious that I’m definitely coming back to eat here.
+OMG, this place is so charming, and the food so delicious.
 They have a small menu which they change every 3 month.
-It’s a good concept as they give the clients new interesting options to try.
+It’s a pretty cool concept, the way they change their menu this often as they give the clients new and more interesting options to try.

 It was more than amazing.
-Loads of fun and I got to know a little bit more of my country which is very important as I rarely do internal tourism.
+Loads of fun, and I got to know a little bit more of the south of my country.

-After this experience I’m definitely going to start adventuring more within DR!
+After this experience I’m definitely going to start adventuring more within Dominican Republic.

 Enjoy this video we took from the Salt Mine.